tpwo/pyzet/docs/README.md

     $ pyzet clean
     will delete test
-    Use '--force' to proceed with deletion
+    use '--force' to proceed with deletion

 Let's do as asked: